aelabassi/Maze/README.md

 ### CMAKE:

-in unix systems: Linux, and MacOs, you need only to download either the binary files of SDL2 library, or compile, following this link <a href="https://wiki.libsdl.org/SDL2/SourceCode">SDL2</a>
+In unix systems: Linux, and MacOs, you need only to download either the binary files of SDL2 library, or compile, following this link <a href="https://wiki.libsdl.org/SDL2/SourceCode">SDL2</a>

 copy past: